galaxyproject/planemo/README.rst

 Planemo Basics
 --------------

-This quick start will assume you will have a directory with one or more tool XML files.
-If none is available, one can be quickly create for demonstrating ``planemo`` as follows ``mkdir mytools; cd mytools; planemo project_init --template=demo``.
+This quick start will assume you have a directory with one or more tool XML files.
+If none is available, one can be quickly created for demonstrating ``planemo`` as follows ``mkdir mytools; cd mytools; planemo project_init --template=demo``.